jtvberg/TidyPaste/README.md

 # TidyPaste
 Tired of markup ruining your pasting?
-Try TidyPaste!
+Try TidyPaste!\
+Is the Electron framework overkill for this?
+Yep!
+But I wrote the whole thing in 15 minutes.
+So there.